 A decor coordinating quilted bedspread with a reverse sham and an accent pillow may be included as part of this unit's standard bedroom package.
 For best results, it is recommended that the bedspread be DRY CLEANED ONLY.
-As an option, a pillow top mattress or a king size mattress may be installed in lieu of the standard mattress, depending on the floorplan of your coach.
+As an option, a pillow top mattress or a king size mattress may be installed in lieu of the standard mattress, depending on your coach floorplan.